samuelsylvander/vadsbo_dimmerguiden/README.md

 Centralized all project data into one component

+Add cards, project name modal to landing page

 ### Still to do

-Add cards, project name modal to landing page
+Add loading indicator when creating new project

 Finish Addons page, decide on data structure for addons